-- Completely withdraws;
+- 1. Completely withdraws;

-- Stops attending before the semester's end;
+- 2. Stops attending before the term's end;

-- Does not complete all modules (mini-sessions) in which the student is enrolled as of the start date of the mini session.
+- 3. Does not complete all modules (mini-sessions) in which the student is enrolled as of the start date of the mini session.

-Westcliff University students who receive federal financial aid and who do not remain in attendance through the end of the semester could be responsible for repaying a portion of the financial aid originally received.
+Westcliff University students who receive federal financial aid and who do not remain in attendance through the end of the term could be responsible for repaying a portion of the financial aid originally received.